surma/surma.dev/content/things/portrait-mode.md

   }
 |||

-<figcaption>A lens focuses light rays onto a point.</figcaption>
+<figcaption>A lens sets focus on the focal plane, but focuses the light from a light source to a different point, causing the bokeh circle on the sensor.</figcaption>

 </figure>

-The further away the light soruce is from the focus plane, the bigger the bokeh circle on the sensor will be.
-How big exactly it is will not be pretty, but will yield some interesting insight.
+The further away the light source is from the focus plane, the bigger the bokeh circle on the sensor will be.
+Let’s try and get some hard numbers.

 ### Deriving a formula